-The cooperative reads your meter on the last day of each month using an automated meter reading (AMR) system.
-An automated meter sends your reading electronically over the power lines to an Adams Electric substation.
-The reading is then relayed to the coop's headquarters in Gettysburg and automatically recorded.
+The cooperative reads the meter on the first day of each month using an automated meter reading (AMR) system.
+An automated meter sends a reading electronically over the power lines to an Adams Electric substation.
+The reading is then relayed to the co-op's headquarters in Gettysburg and automatically recorded.

 The AMR program allows the co-op to bill members more accurately and saves the co-op money through fewer property visits.
-Your meter can also assist in power restoration efforts.
+The meter can also assist in power restoration efforts.
 This translates to better service to all members.

-Is My Meter Accurate?
+Is The Meter Accurate?

-Your electric meter is a solid-state, non-mechanical instrument and is extremely accurate.
-It measures your use of kilowatt-hours of electricity.
+The electric meter is a solid-state, non-mechanical instrument and is extremely accurate.
+It measures the use of kilowatt-hours of electricity.
 The cooperative tests meters as needed to ensure accuracy.